STEPHEN H. JUDSON

 Chris Williams is an accomplished manager of artistic talent whose deft interpersonal skills and business savvy have allowed him to notch an impressive array of accomplishments in the classical music business.

-After studying viola performance as an undergraduate and earning a master of music degree from Yale University, Williams joined Frank Salomon Associates in 2010.
+After studying viola performance as an undergraduate and earning a master of music degree from Yale University, Williams joined Frank Salomon Associates.
 There, he took on two roles, working both as an executive assistant to the president and as an artist manager and senior booking associate.
 In addition to managing Sybarite5, he also provided associate management services to Richard Goode, Leon Fleisher, Lise de la Salle and Alon Goldstein.

 Throughout his career, Williams has accumulated significant experience in booking artists, demonstrated a knack for forging close relationships, built up a strong network of arts presenters, and provided his artists with valuable consulting services on a wide range of topics relevant to their careers and future success.

 Alana Klonoski is an accomplished member of the music community whose artistic background and ability to establish close relationships have allowed her to build a presence in the business of artist management.